Residence permit: Applying for an extension to pursue highly qualified employment

 Service description

-Apply for an extension of your EU Blue Card at least eight weeks before the expiry date at the immigration office responsible for your place of residence.
+Apply for an extension of your EU Blue Card no later than eight weeks before it expires at the immigration office responsible for your place of residence.

-The same requirements apply to the extension of the EU Blue Card as to its initial issuance.
-In particular, you must be able to present an employment contract with a certain minimum salary and be employed in a position that is commensurate with your qualifications.
+The same requirements apply to the renewal of the EU Blue Card as to its initial issuance.
+In particular, you must be able to present an employment contract with a specific minimum salary and be engaged in work that is commensurate with your qualifications.

-If you were required to participate in an integration course when your residence permit was first issued, this will be taken into account when extending your residence permit.
-If you have not yet participated in an integration course, the immigration office may reject your application for renewal of your residence permit.
-If you have not yet completed the integration course, your residence permit will generally only be extended for one year at a time until you have successfully completed the course or provided evidence that you have integrated into social life in some other way.
+If you were required to participate in an integration course when your residence permit was first issued, this will be taken into account when renewing your residence permit.
+If you have not yet participated in an integration course, the Foreigners’ Registration Office may reject your application to renew your residence permit.
+If you have not yet completed the integration course, your residence permit will generally be extended for only one year at a time until you successfully complete the course or provide proof that you have otherwise integrated into social and community life.

-In the event of an extension, your EU Blue Card will again be limited in duration.
+In the event of renewal, your EU Blue Card will again be issued for a limited period.

 The Blue Card is extended for a maximum of four years.
 If the duration of the employment contract is less than four years, the EU Blue Card is extended for the duration of the employment contract plus three months.

-The Blue Card cannot be extended if this was already excluded when it was issued or last extended.
+The Blue Card cannot be extended if this was already ruled out at the time of issuance or the most recent extension.

 Prerequisites

-- You have a recognized and valid passport or passport substitute and a valid EU Blue Card.
+- You have a recognized and valid passport or passport substitute, as well as a valid EU Blue Card.

-- The validity period of your EU Blue Card will expire in the near future.
+- Your EU Blue Card is set to expire in the near future.

-- There are no grounds for expulsion against you.
+- There are no grounds for deportation against you.

-- You can cover your living expenses and health insurance from your income without claiming public benefits.
+- You can cover your living expenses and health insurance coverage with your income without relying on public benefits.

-- Your stay does not jeopardize or impair the interests of the Federal Republic of Germany.
+- Your presence does not endanger or harm the interests of the Federal Republic of Germany.

 - You have a concrete job offer or an employment contract with the same or another employer.